Lokad/Secrets/README.md

  - `certificate.pfx` should be the certificate that was registered for authentication.
 This is a password-protected file.
  - `certificate_pwd.txt` should contain the password required to open the certificate file `certificate.pfx`.

 These files should be placed in `C:\LokadData\config\principal` on Windows systems, and in `/etc/lokad/principal` on Linux systems, and they should be made readable to the application.

+#### Wrapping `IConfiguration` objects

+The overloads `LokadSecrets.Resolve(IConfiguration)` and `LokadSecrets.Resolve(IConfigurationSection)` will produce an `IConfiguration` (respectively `IConfigurationSection`) that automatically resolves all secrets upon access.

+We generally advise against doing this: the interfaces will only return `string` instead of `SecretString` (losing safety and ease of debugging), and will fail if a non-secret value starts with `secret:`.

+However, this can be helpful when working with a third-party library that expects its configuration to be provided in the form of an `IConfiguration` or `IConfigurationSection`.

 ### Philosophy